Proven Missouri Lawyer Delivers Strong Criminal Defense Counsel

 - Plea bargain discussions — Because I’m very familiar with local courts and relevant laws, I give clients an honest perspective on whether they should take their case to a jury or plead guilty to a lesser count so they can make a well-informed choice.

 - Trial — In matters that proceed to trial, I prepare and deliver thorough arguments, perform skillful cross-examination and make sure that defense witnesses are ready to testify.

 Many cases are resolved before they even go to trial, but as a litigator with an extensive track record, I’m not intimidated by going to court when that is the best way to achieve a fair outcome for my clients.

-Howard L. Lotven, P.C. handles criminal defense cases for Missouri residents.
-Please call 816-295-6822 or contact me online for a free consultation.
+My legal practice—Howard L. Lotven, P.C.—handles criminal defense cases for Missouri residents, including those in Independence, Rock Port, and Lexington.
+Please call or contact me online for a free consultation.
 My office is in downtown Kansas City.